jenkins-x/jx-docs/content/en/docs/managing-jx/old/install-on-cluster.md

 When using `jx install --provider=(aws|eks)`, you are prompted if you want to use DNS and optionally setup a wildcard DNS CNAME record on Route 53.
 If not, we assume you're going to avoid DNS to kick the tires on a single availability zone IP address by resolving the NLB host name to one of the availability zone IP addresses.

 ### Getting registries to work on AWS with cluster set up with kops

 The default on AWS is to use ECR as the Docker container registry.
 For this to work, the nodes need permission to upload images to ECR.
 If you instead want to use the embedded Docker registry of Jenkins X inside your Kubernetes cluster, you will need to enable insecure Docker registries.

-Note that you may want to use the [jx create cluster aws](/docs/getting-started/setup/create-cluster/amazon/) command which automates all of this for you!

 #### Give nodes permission to use ECR